I don’t know about you, but it was nearly impossible for me to be proactive at work last year.

 If you want to direct the narrative of your life, you need to take a step back and get rid of the clutter.
 Figure out what you can delegate and then, focus your energy away from the distractions.
 Not every email needs a reply, and not every job is right for you.

 These six words need to become your mantra.

-When you’re figuring out your 2021 goals, take time to weigh the cost.
+When you’re figuring out your goals this year, take time to weigh the cost.
 Ask yourself if it’s worth the investment.
 Being proactive means that you take into consideration all the variables before cementing your goals.

 Before you map out your plan or get crazy with those highlighters, ask yourself these two questions:

 - Will this goal help create balance in my life?

 - Will this goal produce a return on investment?

 If you can answer a resounding “yes” to both of these questions, then take these ideas and write them down on a piece of paper.